Quick Facts - BS/MS in Midwifery

 - Registered Midwife

-- Own a private practice focusing on birth-center and home births
+- Start or join a private practice providing full-scope midwifery care, focusing on birth-center and home births

 - Qualify for registration in Canada as a midwife who practices in homes, birth centers and hospitals